ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 For example, if you are publishing an HTTP API to your online shopping cart, you might need to indicate that the user is out of credit (our example from above), and therefore cannot make the purchase.

 If you already have an application-specific format that can accommodate this information, it's probably best to do that.
-However, if you don't, you might use one of the problem details formats -- JSON if your API is JSON-based, or XML if it uses that format.
+However, if you don't, you might use one of the problem detail formats -- JSON if your API is JSON-based or XML if it uses that format.

 To do so, you might look in the registry ({{registry}}) for an already-defined type URI that suits your purposes.
 If one is available, you can reuse that URI.